rafael2k/ppkb-layouts/README.md

 Mirrored layouts were quite a challenge to make, mostly due to the fifth level being accessed by pressing two special modifier keys.
 Getting both Fn and another key to do the same with a driver-based Fn layer is quite straightforward.
 Simply define the symbols for that level twice: Once on level 3(+4 with shift) for use with an ISO_Level3_Shift key, and then once more on a separate scan code (from the Fn level) on level 1 (+2 with shift).
 If not using a driver-based Fn level, just bind the Fn key to ISO_Level3_Shift as well.

 To use the mirrored layouts’ special way of accessing the LFn+RFn/+AltGr level, there are again two separate ways for driver-based Fn handling and xkb-based modifiers that require using the additional scan codes and more xkb levels that both have the same definitions.
 However, combining two ISO_Level3_Shift modifiers together to then activate level 5 doesn’t work entirely as I had hoped.
 Pressing both of them results in the second key being ISO_Level5_Shift and the first key still being ISO_Level3_Shift and both counting at the same time, so it’s actually accessing layer 7 (+8 with shift).
 But then letting go of one of the modifiers makes it use level 5 (+6 with shift) even though only one of these being active is supposed to activate level 3+4, so 5+6 have to be duplicates of 3+4.
 All of this is a little confusing, so just take a look at the existing mirrored layouts (either ones where the right modifiers double as arrow keys or ones where they do not (WASD)) and see where symbols have to be placed and which levels have to be duplicates.

-For some reason, Shift_R didn’t work if mapped to something using the Fn layer, so if you have this issue too just use Shift_L there, I guess.
-Mapping Control_R to any scan code that is not `<RCTL>` broke all Control_Rs for me, so use Control_L on non-`<RCTL>` scan codes that are supposed to be ctrl.
-If you used the scan codes for F13-F24, only F19 and F24 can be mapped to something in xkb as the others will always be overridden with stuff like media keys as these scan codes are also commonly used on extra laptop keys.

 There are some things to keep in mind if using the userspace driver.
 Holding Fn or Pine and then any key that was set to the scan code of Esc on a regular non-driver-based level key, Fn or Pine lock will activate no matter what you define in xkb.
 If you need this key combination, you have to use the Esc scan code not at all or on the Fn or Pine levels.
 The `full` layout does this, so this issue doesn’t apply there.
 The combination of Fn+Pine, which is supposed to be Print by default as *printed* on the keycap, also doesn’t work as the userspace driver doesn’t send a scan code for the Fn or Pine keys themselves.
 But it works with the kernel driver.